1 Data controllerThe legal entity responsible for the processing of your personal data is:

 If you have registered for one or several of our newsletters, we will keep your personal data for as long as you wish to receive material from us and for two succeeding years.
 If we have collected publicly accessible information about you for the purpose of being able to carry out marketing activities, we will keep such data for as long as the relevant activity is ongoing and for two successive years.

-3.6 Optimisation of your user experience on our website
+3.6 Use of our website

 4 RecipientsWe will treat the data as confidential and we will generally not disclose the data to third parties.
 Data may, however, be disclosed to specific clients, counterparties, authorities and/or courts.